We Are Open

 Telemedicine Hours: Monday to Friday: 9:00 am – 4:30 pm

-After careful consideration and discussions with the Governor, state health officials, hospitals, and our physicians, we have determined it is safe to resume elective surgery on May 20th.
+After careful consideration and discussions with the Governor, state health officials, hospitals, and our physicians, we resumed elective surgery on May 20th.

 We have implemented numerous safety procedures so we can provide the highest quality care while minimizing the spread of COVID-19.
 This includes testing all patients for COVID-19 prior to any scheduled surgery or procedure.
 Only patients who have a negative test result will be allowed to proceed.
 We also are limited staff in operating rooms and spacing out surgeries to ensure a safe environment.